izzyswe/Neovim/README.md

-# Neovim-config
+# Neovim

 this is my personal all-in-one setup

-# HOW TO INSTALL AND USE
+# HOW TO INSTALL AND USE MY CONFIGURATION

 you can download using `git clone https://github.com/izzyswe/Neovim-config.git` or download it as zip